MartinSchmeisserTrendence/stackoverflow_survey_insights/README.md

 - create external tables and non-external tables in BigQuery

 ### Usage
-- execute "docker compose up -d" to run kaestra (in the docker-compose, the local folder with the csv files is mapped as value so Kestra can find the local files)
+- execute "docker compose up -d" to run kaestra (in the docker-compose, the local folder with the zip-files is mapped as value so Kestra can find the local files)
 - open "http://localhost:8080"
 - import the flow "01_key_values.yaml" execute it to set the credentials
-    - note: copy the credentials of the GCP service account from the JSON to 01_key_values.yaml
+    - NOTE: copy the credentials of the GCP service account from the JSON to 01_key_values.yaml
 - import and execute either
     - "02_stackoverlow_ingestion_with_inputs.yaml" to execute the ingestion for one year
     - "03_stackoverlow_ingestion_scheduled.yaml", where all years can be executed at once using the backfill-function (start: "2020-01-01 00:00:00", end: "2025-01-01 00:00:00")